China Railways ET7

-The China Railways ET7 class of locomotives were a series of 90 0-8-0T machines for industrial use built by Fablok of Poland.
+The China Railways ET7 class of locomotives were a series of 90 "Eight-coupled" type steam locomotives for industrial use built by Fablok of Poland.

 History

 90 locomotives were built and exported to China between 1959 and 1961 for use on industrial sites, including steelworks.
 Many units were still in work in the 1980s and some of the machines remained in use until the 1990s.

-ET7-5333 is preserved at Baotou Museum.
+ET7−5333 is preserved at the Baotou Museum.